alexyoung/ico/docs/index.md

 ### Data Normalisation

 Data is mapped to plottable values by `Ico.Normaliser`.
-This class also attempts to calculate a sensible value to start plotting from on the X axis and the X axis label increment.
-These values can be overridden through `start_value` and `label_step` in graphs to support data that is difficult to plot.
+In addition, this class attempts to calculate a sensible value to start plotting from on the X axis, and also calculates the width for each item (the "step").

+These values can be overridden by setting `start_value` and `label_step`.
+This can help display data that is difficult to plot, but you can raise issues through GitHub to report such data.